swethaganeshh/CampusHub/README.md

 ---

-## 📬 Feedback
+## 📬 Feedback & Suggestions

-Have feedback or ideas?
-Feel free to open an issue or drop a suggestion!
+Have feedback or want to suggest improvements?
+- Open an issue on [GitHub](https://github.com/swethaganeshh/CampusHub)
+- Or connect on LinkedIn (if you'd like to add)

 ---